thiago4go/dapr-workshop/docs/challenge-2/dotnet.md

     http://localhost:8001/orders
 ```

+## Next

-You may have noticed that we are updating the event information on every new steo we take, but it is not getting saved to our Redis state store.
-Let's fix this in the next challenge: **Pub/Sub**!
+You may have noticed that we are updating the event information on every new step we take, but it is not getting saved to our Redis state store.
+Let's fix this in the next challenge: [Pub/Sub](/docs/challenge-3/dotnet.md)!